-At Laser Spine Institute in Tampa, Florida, and our other locations nationwide, you’ll find the most respected and intensively trained surgeons in the field of orthopedic spine surgery.
-Whether you’re in Kissimmee, Orlando, or anywhere else in the Sunshine State, an orthopedic surgeon should be someone you trust, both in terms of medical expertise and personal care.
-The good news is that, in addition to specializing in state-of-the-art endoscopic neck and back procedures, Laser Spine Institute is famous for our personalized patient care and our ethical, courteous staff.
+If you’re experiencing chronic pain like Richard was, look to the spine experts at Laser Spine Institute.
+At our surgery center in Tampa, Florida, and our other locations nationwide, you’ll find the most respected and intensively trained surgeons in the field of orthopedic spine surgery.
+A surgeon should be someone you trust, both in terms of medical expertise and personal care.
+The good news is that in addition to specializing in state-of-the-art minimally invasive neck and back procedures, Laser Spine Institute is known for our personalized patient care and ethical, courteous staff.

 Any abnormality in the spine can cause compression on the surrounding spinal nerves.
-An orthopedic surgeon will try to reduce this compression because it is the most common cause of pain in the neck and back.
-Spinal nerve compression can happen in any region of the spine and symptoms can include:
+A surgeon will try to reduce this compression because it is the most common cause of pain in the neck and back.
+Spinal nerve compression can happen in any region of the spine, and symptoms can include:

 - Cervical spine- upper neck and back region; trouble moving your head and neck; pain that travels from your neck through your shoulders and arms, tingling in the hands